If you have questions about switching from the Notes system in Logos 7 and earlier to the Notes tool in Logos 8, please review this FAQ.

 Select a word or range of text in any resource.

-Right-click your selection, then select Add a note from the bottom left of the Context menu.
+Right-click your selection, select from the options on the left side (such as Selection, Reference, etc.), then click Take a note on the right side.
 The Notes tool will open in a new panel.

 Create notes and highlights

-You can create both notes and highlights using the notes tool.
+In addition to the two methods of creating new notes explained above, you can also create both notes and highlights using the notes tool.
 Highlights call out a section of text, whereas notes contain content that you’ve written.

 With text selected in a resource in one panel and the notes tool open in another panel, click the dropdown arrow beside New Note and select new note on selected text.
 (Clicking New Note will create a note that is not anchored to your selection.)